-Weigh yourself to determine your precise weight.
+- Weigh yourself in pounds to determine your weight.

-Divide your weight in pounds by half.
+- Use that number as the upper limit, then divide your weight in pounds by half.

-Fill a glass, water bottle or any other receptacle from which you frequently drink with water.
+- Fill a glass, water bottle or any other receptacle from which you frequently drink with water.
 Pour the water into your measuring cup to see how much water your receptacle holds.